bseltz-cohesity/scripts/python/extendRetention/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This python script extends the retention of exiting snapshots.
+This python script extends the retention of existing snapshots.
 It can set new expiration dates for weekly, monthly and yearly snapshots.

 ## Components